OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * verifiable contact information is linked to the record which is proportional to the context and method of consent provision.
 * Conformance for MVCR requires a minimum of: contact information, proportional linking, and minimum viable purpose specification

-## 6.3 Explicit Consent
+## 6.3 Explicit Consent (TBF After MINIMUM MVCR)
-* The more explicit the consent record and receipt the more machine readable it becomes.
+* (Note: The more explicit the consent record and receipt the more machine readable it becomes.)
-* All Core Fields are required,
-* All the requirements of the previous + plus additional fields for the receipt to be usable for scale and compliance
+* All the requirements of the previous +  additional fields for the receipt to be deemed explicit for PII in ISO 29100
-*  In addition, explicit consent is outlined in "Guidelines for Notification, Consent and Choice in Online Services for Consumers" which  http://www.meti.go.jp/press/2014/10/20141017002/20141017002a.pdf (which can be found translated on the Kanatar WIKI - put in link)
+*  explicit consent: "Guidelines for Notification, Consent and Choice in Online Services for Consumers" which  http://www.meti.go.jp/press/2014/10/20141017002/20141017002a.pdf (which can be found translated on the Kanatar WIKI - put in link)

 FIELD CONFORMANCE: EXPLICIT MVCR
-- MUST - Core Purpose, Link to PP, Proportional Contact, Date & Time, Sensitive Y/N, Sharing Y/N,
+- MUST -
 - SHOULD -
 - OPTIONAL -
 - MAY -
 -
-## 6.4  compliance UK (example of compliance requirements)
+## 6.4  compliance UK (example of compliance requirements) (TBF After MINIMUM MVCR)

 * All previous requirements + explicit references to requirements and its satisfaction (presented as a X (or UK) profile for compliance)
-* Note compliant with current UK legislation (not GDPR)
+* Note example compliant with current UK legislation (not GDPR)
 * Machine readable is a requirement in order to automate the validation of wether or not a receipt is compliant.
 (Automated DYNAMIC CONSENT)
 * Conformance Guidance for Explicit Consent Compliance: the CR purpose is to provide a specific set of requirements for explicit consent, which can be mapped to legislation and regulation  to indicate/demonstrate compliance.
 The legislation notice requirements for auditing the explicit compliance of a consent receipt can be determined by looking at the jurisdiction and header of the receipt, and to use the purpose and sensitive sharing cateogries to consistently reference required legislation.